-- 1. APhA encourages the training and education of pharmacists and student pharmacists regarding identification, treatment, monitoring, documentation, follow-up, and referral for medical conditions treated by community-based pharmacists. - 2.
-APhA advocates for laws and regulations that allow pharmacists to identify and manage medical conditions treated by community-based pharmacists. - 3.
-APhA advocates for appropriate remuneration for the assessment and treatment of medical conditions treated by communitybased pharmacists from government and private payers to ensure sustainability and access for patients. - 4.
+- 1. APhA advocates for the identification of medical conditions that may be safely and effectively treated by community-based pharmacists. - 2.
+APhA encourages the training and education of pharmacists and student pharmacists regarding identification, treatment, monitoring, documentation, follow-up, and referral for medical conditions treated by community-based pharmacists. - 3.
+APhA advocates for laws and regulations that allow pharmacists to identify and manage medical conditions treated by community-based pharmacists. - 4.
+APhA advocates for appropriate remuneration for the assessment and treatment of medical conditions treated by communitybased pharmacists from government and private payers to ensure sustainability and access for patients. - 5.
 APhA supports research to examine the outcomes of services that focus on medical conditions treated by community-based pharmacists.